defold/doc/docs/en/manuals/atlas.md

   ![Creating an atlas, adding images](images/atlas/add.png)

   The added images are listed in the *Outline* and the full atlas can be seen in the center editor view.
-You may need to press <kbd>F</kbd> (<kbd>View ▸ Frame Selection</kbd> from the menu) to reframe the selection.
+You may need to press <kbd>F</kbd> (<kbd>View ▸ Frame Selection</kbd> from the menu) to frame the selection.

   ![Images added](images/atlas/single_images.png)